AlekMabry/AleksBot/README.md

 # AleksBot

-This repo as of 5/2/2016 contains code for a tank-drive style robot to track a ball.
-The robot is controlled by victor 888 motor controllers, which are controlled with a 1-2 ms pwm pulse.
+This repo contains code for a tank-drive style robot to track a ball.
+The robot is controlled by Victor 888 motor controllers, which are controlled with a 1-2 ms pwm pulse.
 1 is all the way backwards, while 2 is all the way forwards.
 No movement is 1.5 ms pulse.

 To enable pwm, run:
     `chmod +x preparePWM.sh`